Domin737/goit-node-hw-02-06/readme.md

 8. **SendGrid**: For sending verification emails
 9. **Cors**: For enabling Cross-Origin Resource Sharing
 10. **Morgan**: For HTTP request logging

-## How to Use Each Functionality

-### User Authentication

-1. **Sign Up**
-   - Send a POST request to `/api/users/signup` with email and password in the request body.
-   - A verification email will be sent to the provided email address.

-2. **Email Verification**
-   - Click the link in the verification email or send a GET request to `/api/users/verify/:verificationToken`.

-3. **Resend Verification Email**
-   - If you didn't receive the verification email, send a POST request to `/api/users/verify` with your email in the request body.

-4. **Log In**
-   - Send a POST request to `/api/users/login` with email and password in the request body.
-   - You'll receive a JWT token to use for authenticated requests.

-5. **Log Out**
-   - Send a POST request to `/api/users/logout` with the JWT token in the Authorization header.

-### User Profile Management

-1. **Get Current User Info**
-   - Send a GET request to `/api/users/current` with the JWT token in the Authorization header.

-2. **Update User Avatar**
-   - Send a PATCH request to `/api/users/avatars` with the new avatar image file.
-   - The avatar will be resized to 250x250 pixels.

-3. **Update Subscription**
-   - Send a PATCH request to `/api/users` with the new subscription status ("starter", "pro", or "business") in the request body.

-### Contact Management

-1. **List Contacts**
-   - Send a GET request to `/api/contacts`.
-   - You can use query parameters for pagination (`page`, `limit`) and filtering by favorite status.

-2. **Get Contact by ID**
-   - Send a GET request to `/api/contacts/:contactId`.

-3. **Add New Contact**
-   - Send a POST request to `/api/contacts` with the contact details in the request body.

-4. **Update Contact**
-   - Send a PUT request to `/api/contacts/:contactId` with the updated contact details in the request body.

-5. **Delete Contact**
-   - Send a DELETE request to `/api/contacts/:contactId`.

-6. **Update Contact's Favorite Status**
-   - Send a PATCH request to `/api/contacts/:contactId/favorite` with the new favorite status in the request body.

 ## Running the Application